rsyncOSX/rsyncuidocs/content/en/blog/Cloc.md

 - DecodeEncodeGeneric (https://github.com/rsyncOSX/DecodeEncodeGeneric) - Generic code for decoding and encoding JSON data.
 - ParseRsyncOutput (https://github.com/rsyncOSX/ParseRsyncOutput) - Parse and extract numerical values from the output of `rsync`.
 This data is used to display details and log results for synchronized tasks.
 - RsyncUIDeepLinks (https://github.com/rsyncOSX/RsyncUIDeepLinks) - parse end return valid URL deeplink for execute tasks direct within RsyncUI
+- RsyncProcess (https://github.com/rsyncOSX/RsyncProcess) - one minor package, but a core function of RsyncUI, listens for output from the rsync process as well as termination signal
+- ProcessCommand (https://github.com/rsyncOSX/ProcessCommand) - as above, but for other commands than rsync